 Madonna has suspended all external meetings (that’s us) until further notice.
-No March meeting, then.
-Check back for updates.
+Stay well and check back for updates.

 Welcome to the Lincoln Parkinson’s Disease Support Group, an organization open to people with Parkinson’s Disease, their families, and their caregivers.

 Participating in a support group is an excellent way to reduce the fear, isolation, and depression of coping with Parkinson’s Disease.

 While friends may look away and stammer their excuses, associates may think they understand your dilemma but don’t, and the world may minimize or even ignore the struggle you are engaged in every day, members of a support group are different.

 They have been there.
 They know things firsthand.
 They can help.

 Some of the topics discussed in Parkinson’s Disease support groups include: